-- 5. The Gambling Act 2005 amended some of the longstanding advertising restrictions.
+- 6. The Gambling Act 2005 amended some of the longstanding advertising restrictions.
 For example, for the first time it permitted television advertising for all forms of gambling.
 Before that only very few types of gambling such as bingo and the National Lottery could be advertised in this way.
-This change reflected the then Government's often repeated position that gambling had become a mainstream leisure activity. - 6.
+This change reflected the then Government's often repeated position that gambling had become a mainstream leisure activity. - 7.
 However, implementation of the Act and the new advertising provisions did not take place until September 2007.
 In the intervening period concerns were expressed by Ministers about the potential risks of the new, more liberal, advertising regime and questions were raised about possible regulatory gaps.
-As the advertising freedoms were untested and there was little evidence about their potential impact, the gambling industry proactively offered to

-- produce the Industry Code.
-It introduced a number of precautionary measures on that basis. - 7.
-Among the more significant of these were (i) the 9.00pm television watershed for all gambling products except for bingo and sports betting around televised sports events; (ii) the requirement for advertisements to carry information about the Gamble Aware website; and (iii) the removal of sponsoring operators' logos from all children's merchandise, such as replica football kits. - 8.
+As the advertising freedoms were untested and there was little evidence about their potential impact, the gambling industry proactively offered to produce the Industry Code.
+It introduced a number of precautionary measures on that basis. - 8.
+Among the more significant of these were (i) the 9.00pm television watershed for all gambling products except for bingo, lotteries and sports betting around televised sports events; (ii) the requirement for advertisements to carry information about the Gamble Aware website; and (iii) the removal of sponsoring operators' logos from all children's merchandise, such as replica football kits. - 9.
 Although the Industry Code provides a benchmark for the Industry, operators can and often do go beyond its requirements.
 The gambling industry has a responsibility to ensure that it takes all reasonable steps to minimise the extent of problem gambling and to prevent underage gambling from taking place.
-Socially responsible advertising is essential if that is to be achieved. - 9.
-The Industry Code has been developed collectively by the gambling industry under the umbrella of the Industry Group for Responsible Gambling (IGRG) which is currently comprised of the Association of British Bookmakers; BACTA; the Bingo Association; National Casino Forum; and the Remote Gambling Association.
+Socially responsible advertising is essential if that is to be achieved.

+- 10. The Industry Code has been developed collectively by the gambling industry under the umbrella of the Industry Group for Responsible Gambling (IGRG) which is currently comprised of the Association of British Bookmakers; BACTA; the Bingo Association; National Casino Forum; and the Remote Gambling Association.
 IGRG was established in 2014 and incorporated in November 2015.
-Its mission is to provide a structure to better promote socially responsible gambling across all gambling sectors in the UK. - 10.
+Its mission is to provide a structure to better promote socially responsible gambling across all gambling sectors in the UK.
+Currently, due to changes in industry representation, the Betting and Gaming Council manage the IGRG Code, agreeing with the Bingo Association, Lotteries Council and BACTA on any changes to the Code. - 11.
 It will continue to be the case that the principal rules governing gambling advertising in Great Britain will be those produced and administered by the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP), which are adjudicated upon by the Advertising Standards Authority (ASA).
 Further information about those is provided below.
 It must be stressed that this code is designed to supplement, rather than repeat or supersede those rules, by providing industry standards in a very limited number of related areas, especially educational messaging, that are not covered by the CAP/BCAP rules.